Superconducting order parameter in aperiodic binary systems: Some additional results for D ABSs

-In this section, we present a few more results on $2$D QC to support our conclusion of the present work.
+In this section, we present a few more results on $2$D ABS to support our conclusion of the present work.

-In order to show the effect of the vertical hopping, we show the results of Fibonacci QC for different vertical hopping compared to the main text in Fig.~\ref{OItv}.
-The formation of $2$D QC allows three different hopping amplitudes, i.e., $t_A$, $t_B$, and $t_v$.
-The role of the additional hopping term $t_v$ in $2$D case is already discussed.
-The pairing mechanism becomes stronger with lower $t_v$ magnitudes.
-As an example, the OP profile for the $2$D Fibonacci QC is depicted in Fig.~\ref{OItv} with a lower vertical hopping strength.
-It exhibits higher magnitudes of OP compared to the previous case where vertical hopping $t_{v}$ is set equal to $t_A$ ($t_B$) (see Fig.~\ref{OI_2D_FIBONACCI1} (a)).
-This finding is equally applicable to all other $2$D QCs for both parameter regimes.
+In order to show the effect of the vertical hopping, we show the results of Fibonacci QPS for different vertical hoppings: (i) $t_v = 0.25$ (blue points, exactly identical to Fig.~\ref{OI_2D_FIBONACCI1}(a)) and (ii) $t_v = 0.15$ (pink points) in Fig.~\ref{OItv}.
+The formation of $2$D ABS allows three different hopping amplitudes, i.e., $t_A$, $t_B$, and $t_v$.
+It is evident that for the smaller vertical hopping strength, the system consistently exhibits higher OP magnitudes.
+This finding is equally applicable to all other $2$D ABSs including QPSs for both parameter regimes.
+Thus, the distribution of OP across the lattice i.e., the branching phenomena determined by the sequence remains invariant qualitatively.
+It happens since we have the quasiperiodicity only along the $x$-axis, the vertical hoppings remain the same.

-The behavior of OP profiles for $2$D GFQC subclass-II family is demonstrated in Fig.~\ref{OI_2D_FIBONACCI2}(a-d).
-We consider $G_7$-th Copper-mean QC containing $516$ sites and $G_6$-th Nickel-mean QC containing $588$ sites.
-At the parameter regime $t_A<t_B$, the overall OP distribution breaks into three and two branches for $2$D Copper-mean and Nickel-mean QC, respectively (see Fig.~\ref{OI_2D_FIBONACCI2} (a-b)).
-Similarly, the OP profiles at reverse regime are depicted in Fig.~\ref{OI_2D_FIBONACCI2}(c-d).
-So, the overall behavior of the OP landscape is preserved, not affected by the extension in the dimension.